Rosie Frater-Taylor,, and Ms Maurice

 A more gender balanced night of jazz music comes to Woolwich Works for two nights this November.

-The W.Led Jazz Series has been curated to help recognise and celebrate womxn's contribution to the jazz industry.
-This collection of performances will feature a more gender-balanced night showcasing amazing talent of Raquel Martins, Plumm, Sarah Tandy, COLECTIVA, Ms Maurice and Rosie Frater-Taylor across two evenings at Woolwich Works.
+Historically, very few femxle instrumentalists, composers, arrangers, and bandleaders have been part of the music history books.
+The W.Led Jazz Series has been curated to help recognise and celebrate their contribution to the industry.
+This collection of performances will feature a more gender-balanced night showcasing amazing talent of Raquel Martins, Plumm, Sarah Tandy, Juanita Euka, Ms Maurice and Rosie Frater-Taylor across two evenings at Woolwich Works.

-Ms Maurice will be joined by COLECTIVA and Rosie Frater-Taylor, joining forces for an evening of contemporary Jazz, and paving the way for a greater gender-balanced and diverse music scene.
+Ms Maurice will be joined by Juanita Euka and Rosie Frater-Taylor, joining forces for an evening of contemporary Jazz, and paving the way for a greater gender-balanced and diverse music scene.

 With a clear sense of purpose, 21-year-old London-based singer, songwriter and guitarist Rosie Frater-Taylor blurs the lines between jazz, folk, pop & soul.
 Taking inspiration from music icons such as Jonie Mitchell and Emily King.